mesosphere/dcos-docs-site/pages/1.12/cli/experiments/index.md

 Usage: `export DCOS_CLI_EXPERIMENTAL_AUTOINSTALL_PLUGINS=1`

-When running `dcos cluster setup` this experiment enables automatic installation of the [Core and Enterprise CLI plugins](/1.12/cli/plugins) from Cosmos.
+When running `dcos cluster setup`, this experiment enables automatic installation of the [Core and Enterprise CLI plugins](/1.12/cli/plugins) from Cosmos.
 There are Core CLI plugins available in Cosmos for DC/OS 1.10+.

 For this to be successful, the user will need to have the `dcos:adminrouter:package` permission in order to make calls to Cosmos.
-Also the system needs access to the internet or a local universe.
+Also, the system needs access to the internet or a local universe.